QTsolutions/cSharp-specflow-test-framework/Readme.md

 ```
 This is the basic project of C#, SPecflow and NUnit.
-I have tried to build a framework based on Page Object Model.
+I have tried to build a framework based on Page Object Model
 ```
 ## Technology Used
 ```